hyperledger/iroha-javascript/.changeset/nine-mugs-accept.md

 ### How a consumer should update their code

 Unfortunately, the code should be updated completely.
-However, here are some major points.
+Here are some major points you should note.

 `IrohaCryptoInterface` type from the core package is still the same as `crypto` export from target packages, but the content of the type is completely different.

-Previously types such as `Hash`, `Signature`, `PublicKey` were separate exports from the core library.
+Previously, types such as `Hash`, `Signature`, `PublicKey` were separate exports from the core library.
 Now they are contained within the `cryptoTypes` namespace:

 ```ts
 // doesn't work anymore